The first scratch is always the worst.

 Don’t forget to replace these every so often – especially for chairs that get used a lot.
 Felt protectors are not meant to last forever.

-Use wood floor-safe caster wheels on your office chairs to prevent floor scratches
+Use wood floor-safe caster wheels on your office chairs

 If you use an office chair on your wood floor, you should order replacement caster wheels that are safe for hardwood floors.